Victor Ehikhamenor

-Victor Ehikhamenor is a Nigerian visual artist, writer, and photographer known for his expansive works that engage with multinational cultural heritage and postcolonial socioeconomics of contemporary black lives.
+Victor Ehikhamenor (born 1970 in Udomi-Uwessan, Edo State) is a Nigerian visual artist, writer, and photographer known for his expansive works that engage with multinational cultural heritage and postcolonial socioeconomics of contemporary black lives.
 In 2017, he was selected (along with two other artists) to represent Nigeria at the Venice Biennale, the first time Nigeria would be represented in the event.
 His work has been described as representing "a symbol of resistance" to colonialism.

 Early life and education

 Ehikhamenor was born in Udomi-Uwessan, Edo State, Nigeria, part of the ancient Benin Kingdom, known for its historical bronze-casting tradition.
 He was educated in Nigeria and in the United States.
 He returned from the United States in 2008 to work in Lagos.

 His grandmother was a cloth weaver, his uncle a photographer, his maternal grandfather a blacksmith, and his mother a local artist.